 The beauty of 7 layer dip is that it’s super easy to make, but it’s colorful and fun and looks like it took a long time to make.
 Not to mention it tastes great and has a great contrast of textures and flavors.

-In keeping with the ease of making the dip, I used a taco seasoning packet, refrigerated guacamole and pre-made fresh salsa.
+In keeping with the ease of making the dip, I used a taco seasoning packet, refrigerated guacamole and store bought fresh salsa.
 My favorite local grocery store, Harmons, makes a great fresh salsa.
 Of course you can make your own salsa, guacamole, and it’s easy to substitute spices that are in a taco seasoning packet.

 This dip is always a hit at our house, and I’m sure it will be at your house too.

-7 Layer Bean Dip
+7 Layer Bean Dip Recipe

 - 1 cup fresh chunky salsa divided